Hi, I'm Gretchen

 With years of mentoring new teachers, providing professional development to school building staff, and presenting at district and national conferences, Gretchen has now invested her time solely to consulting individual teachers and school staff.

-“I am an educator of almost a decade, passionate about cultivating talent in aspiring and new teachers through practical tips and strategies.
+“I am an educator, passionate about cultivating talent in aspiring and new teachers through practical tips and strategies.
 My blog, book, and podcast are geared towards empowering teachers to enter the profession and stay there due to the advice and encouragement I provide.
-We have a real need in our nation for strong leaders in classrooms, and I believe its my calling and duty to coach teachers to achieve and maintain best teaching practices in order to drive the growth and success of our students in and outside the classroom.”
+We have a real need in our nation for strong leaders in classrooms, and I believe it's my calling and duty to coach teachers to achieve and maintain best teaching practices in order to drive the growth and success of our students in and outside the classroom.”

 In 2006, Gretchen received her Bachelor’s degree at Marist College in Poughkeepsie, New York.
 In 2010, she received her Master’s degree in Curriculum and Supervision from the University of North Carolina at Charlotte.
 In the fall of 2012, Gretchen received her National Board Certification as an Early Childhood Generalist.